rycus86/demo-site/src/res/specs/http2.md

 but also if the *frontend* needs to issue *tons of AJAX calls* to *backend* services that are all on the some domain - like this site.

-As it turns out, enabling *HTTP/2* on *nginx* is as easy as changing:
+As it turns out, enabling *HTTP/2* on *Nginx* is as easy as changing:

 ```
 server {